abhilashraju/GGL/README.md

 User can choose to provide any of the above two callbacks my leaving other empty depending on their requirements.
 In this purticular example I choose to give one that can capture the parent child relationship between vertices.

-Now let's dig a bit deeper into the actual search algorithms Again it is just a parmeterised version of another generic algorithm.
-The only difference between DFS, and BFS is in its usage of stack and queue .
+Now let's dig a bit deeper into the actual search algorithms The only difference between DFS, and BFS is in its usage of stack and queue .
+And the main difference between stack and queue is in its pushing strategy.
 Then why not parameterise it?
+So we can make a generic BFS_DFS algorithm that is prameterised on its pushing stractegy as below

 ```
 using GBFS=BFS_DFS<make_bfs_push>;
 using GDFS=BFS_DFS<make_dfs_push>;
 ```
-See the type alias declaration .
-The main difference is in its pushing strategy.
-One pushes new vertices in front while the other put it in back.

 Now the traverse implementation is as simple as below
 ```